fredhopp/flip-flop-prompter/README.md

 - **Ollama Server**: Must be running on `localhost:11434` for LLM integration
 - **Local LLM Models**: Uses your local Ollama models (e.g., `deepseek-r1:8b`, `gemma3:4b`)
 - **Fallback Mode**: Works without Ollama using basic prompt formatting
-- **No Cloud Dependencies**: All LLM processing happens locally on your machine
+- **100% Open Source**: No cloud dependencies, all processing happens locally on your machine
+- **Completely Free**: No API costs or subscriptions required

 If you don't have Ollama installed or don't want to use local LLMs, the tool will fall back to basic prompt concatenation.